 St Edward’s Crown was initially used on kiosks in all parts of the United Kingdom.
 However, in Scotland, following protests over the use of English insignia, the Post Office (like other government agencies there) began to use, from 1955, a representation of the actual Crown of Scotland.

-An Example of a “St Edwards Crown” casting: © Wikipedia
+An Example of a “Crown of Scotland” casting: © Wikipedia

 The crowns were originally painted the same red as the rest of the box.
 However, since the early 1990s, when the heritage value of red kiosks began to be widely recognised, British Telecom has picked out the crowns (on both K2s and K6s) in gold paint.